How to Cite a Podcast [MLA, APA, & Chicago Styles]

 - Did I use information, data, or facts I found in a podcast?

-- Have I summarized ideas or paraphrased the thoughts of the creator?
+- Have I summarized ideas or am I paraphrasing the thoughts of the creator?

 If you answered yes to one or more of these questions, you'll need to cite the podcast to give credit to the host, or guest, whose work you reference.
-Review the following citation formats to learn how!
+This helps to avoid plagiarism and any copyright issues.

 Note: These citation formats are for academic, scholarly, and professional uses and can be used for citing podcasts in research papers, articles, books, and print pages.